Dharmik Patel

 About Me

-Hello!
-Bonjour! नमस्ते! કેમ ચો?
+Hello!/Bonjour!/नमस्ते!/કેમ છો?
 My name is Dharmik Patel.
 I am currently a graduate student in physics at the University of Ottawa.
-I was previously at the University of Toronto, from where I graduated with an Honours Bachelor of Science in Mathematics and Physics in 2024.
-I work in theoretical quantum optics and information, with a focus on photonic quantum computing.
+I was previously at the University of Toronto where I graduated with an Honours Bachelor of Science (Mathematics and Physics Specialist program) in 2024.
+My primary interests lie in theoretical quantum optics and information, with a focus on photonic quantum computing.
 I did my undergraduate work in this area under the supervision of Prof. John Sipe and Dr. Colin Vendromin, and my current advisor is Prof. Khabat Heshami at the NRC.

 I was born in Vadodara (India) and lived in Nanjing (China) and Pattaya (Thailand) before I moved back home to Ahmedabad.